Grammar is not for the light of heart.

 Does this sound like you?
 Then read on

-What is the importance of grammar in academic writing?
+What is the importance of grammar in writing?

 Seriously, why is grammar so important?
 Understanding grammar in writing is the key to writers’ or students’ competence and confidence.

 Besides, grammar helps people to understand each other.
 For instance, it helps you as a writer to communicate your ideas efficiently and effectively.
 The difference between an A and D essay depends on how well the author understands grammar.

 In fact, a mastery of grammar will go a long way to help in understanding and following the instructions of your essay.